 The Health Belief Model looks at how you make actions to better your health.

-Can you recognize that you had have a health-related issue that needs to be addressed?
+Can you recognise that you had have a health-related issue that needs to be addressed?

 Let’s change your perception of susceptibility to move towards behaviour change.